yalcinerbora/GFGFileFormat/README.md

 ## TODO List:

-- Implement Animation Export (Only Supports Material, Mesh and Skeleton at the moment)
 - Add Vertex Morph Target Animation Support
 - UE4 Importer
 - Porting to Linux (to GCC), and Linux Version of Maya
 - GFG File opener GUI program
 - None of the data types tested properly. (only tested FLOAT_3 data type)
-- Make Implementation of the new data types simple and easy.
-So that people pull request their data
+- Make Implementation of the new data types simple and easy, so that people pull request their new data format
 - Above statement also goes for the new material types.
 - Blender Importer/Exporter
 - Autodesk 3DMax Importer/Exporter